pallucs/ktmmar/README.md

-# ktmmar
+# KathmanduAR
-this is a repo for my project
+Web prototype for our MIT GSL!